datacraft-dsc/DEPs/0/README.md

 Marketplace operators may choose who is allowed to make use of the marketplace functionality: it could be open to all in the ecosystem, or restricted to a trusted set of participants.

-## Ocean Network

-The Ocean Protocol Foundation provides the Ocean Network as a public service utility to the data economy.
-The Network provides important capabilities for decentralised data exchange,
-including:
-- Value exchange / transactions using the Ocean Token
-- Establishing immutable provenance records
-- Providing a Universal Resolver for DIDs / DDOs

-## OEP

-Acronym for "Ocean Enhancement Proposal", which defines enhancements to the Ocean Network and related technologies.
-Current OEPs can be found at: https://github.com/oceanprotocol/OEPs.

 ## Operation

 A special type of Asset representing a computational service that can be "Invoked" via the DEP